nepi-engine/nepi_setup/NEPI_DOCKER_BUILD.md

 **RUN THESE STEPS IN THE NEPI HOST**
-Commit your NEPI container with a description
+Commit your NEPI container with a description (password is 'nepi'):

     nepicommit "config_setup"